1

 find: missing argument to-exec'`

-That is, the oblique feature in my opinion is used for a single shielding of the argument ";"; (end of the arguments).
+that is, the slash in my opinion is used to single escape the argument ";" (end of arguments).

-Details about the shielding of the syntax of the command interpreter Bash are better to know from the courses or textbooks of Linux.
-Since this goes beyond this article.
+It is better to learn more about escaping the syntax of the bash command interpreter from Linux courses or textbooks.
+Since this is beyond the scope of this article.

-This command should be performed when the optical disk in the DVD-ROM drive was identified by the system and its mount in the catalog occurred /media (диск появился в Проводнике PCmanfm).
+This command should be executed when the optical disk in the DVD-ROM drive has been recognized by the system and has been mounted in the /media directory (the disk appears in PCmanFM Explorer).

-The result of the command on the old, scratched CD disk:
+The result of running the command on an old, scratched CD:

 find /media/vladimir -type f -exec cp "{}" /dev/null \;